 Agriculture in India is largely dependent on nature, but climate and global warming issues make farming unpredictable.
 The need of the hour is to educate farmers in the use of modern technology and innovative approaches to increase productivity and raise profitability.

 Technology has a major role in farming and agriculture practices; and with the advent of digital technology, the scope has widened.
-Innovation in agriculture is leading an evolution in agricultural practices thereby that reduce losses and increase efficiency.
+Innovation in agriculture is leading an evolution in agricultural practices, thereby reducing losses and increasing efficiency.
 This is positively impacting farmers.
-Use of digital and analytic tools is driving continuous improvement in agriculture, and the trend is here to stay, resulting in improving crop yields and helping increase the income of the farming community.
+The use of digital and analytic tools is driving continuous improvement in agriculture, and the trend is here to stay, resulting in improving crop yields and helping to increase the income of the farming community.

-New-age technologies focus on robotics, precision agriculture, artificial intelligence, block chain technology, and more.
-Some technological advancements that have innovated agriculture:
+New-age technologies focus on robotics, precision agriculture, artificial intelligence, blockchain technology, and more.

-- Improved productivity from mechanization of agriculture.
-To reduce manual labor and make the processes faster, combine harvesters are finding greater use.
+Improved productivity from the mechanization of agriculture – Manual labor and hand tools used in agriculture have limitations in terms of energy and output, especially in tropical environments.
+Resistance to agricultural mechanization, especially among smallholder farmers due to accessibility, cost, and maintenance issues, often acts as a detrimental factor.
+To reduce manual labor and make processes faster, combine harvesters are finding greater use.
 Indian farming is characterized by small landholdings, and the need is to partner with others to take advantage of modern machines.

 However, AI finds slow acceptance in a country like India where marginal farming, fragmented landholdings, and other reasons act as impediments.
 But there is no doubt that technologies based on AI can bring precision to large-scale farming and lead to an exponential rise in productivity.